You have no items in your shopping cart.

 •Keyed Alike: If you buy more than one lock, they can all work with the same key.

-•Non Keyed: Select this option for non keyed Functions (Ex: Privacy.
+•Non-Keyed: Select this option for none keyed Functions (Ex: Privacy.
 Passage, Dummy)